Indispensable Outcasts

 Author: Frank Tobias Higbie

-Seasonal workers in the Midwest during the Progressive Era
+A study of seasonal workers in the midwest during the Progressive Era.

 Paper – $22